pritisharma127/dfcx-whatsapp-integration/README.md

 ## How does CovMate Work?
 Behind the scene, it is a complex integration of WhatsApp with Google Dialogflow CX though Twilio platform using Springboot and Twilio SDK.<br>
-You might want to check out CovMate demo video (CovMate_Demo.mp4) in the DemoVideo folder of this project or <a href="https://drive.google.com/file/d/1iXY1dbOTpcWOP82lQGQUhdioTshjLqYK/view?usp=sharing">here</a>.
+You might want to check out CovMate demo video (https://github.com/pritisharma127/dfcx-whatsapp-integration/tree/main/DemoVideo/CovMate_Demo.mp4) in the DemoVideo folder of this project or <a href="https://drive.google.com/file/d/1iXY1dbOTpcWOP82lQGQUhdioTshjLqYK/view?usp=sharing">here</a>.

 ## How to setup and run CovMate WhatsApp Bot?
-Please check APP-SETUP-INSTRUCTIONS.md for project setup details.
+Please check APP-SETUP-INSTRUCTIONS.md (https://github.com/pritisharma127/dfcx-whatsapp-integration/blob/main/APP-SETUP-INSTRUCTIONS.md) for project setup details.

 ## Technical Details
-You can find technical specs (DesignDocument\_CovMate\_DFCX.pdf) in TechSpecs folder of this project.
+You can find technical specs (https://github.com/pritisharma127/dfcx-whatsapp-integration/tree/main/TechSpecs/DesignDocument_CovMate_DFCX.pdf) in TechSpecs folder of this project.

 ## Google Dialogflow CX Application
-I have exported the DFXC bot from DFCX console and put it (exported\_agent\_track2\_ps.blob) in the DialogflowCXBotExport folder of this project.
+I have exported the DFXC bot from DFCX console and put it in the DialogflowCXBotExport folder of this project.
+Link here: https://github.com/pritisharma127/dfcx-whatsapp-integration/tree/main/DialogflowCXBotExport/exported_agent_track2_ps.blob